 Ed.
-Code 48915(g) - As used in this section, "knife" means any dirk, dagger, or other weapon with a fixed, sharpened blade fitted primarily for stabbing, a weapon with a blade fitted primarily for stabbing, a weapon with a blade longer than 3 1⁄2 inches, a folding knife with a blade that locks into place, or a razor with an unguarded blade.
+Code 48915(g) - As used in this section, "knife" means any dirk, dagger, or other weapon with a fixed, sharpened blade fitted primarily for stabbing, a weapon with a blade longer than 3 1⁄2 inches, a folding knife with a blade that locks into place, or a razor with an unguarded blade.

 Ed.
-Code 48915(h) - As used in this section, the term "explosive" means "destructive device" as described in Section 921 of Title 18 of the United
+Code 48915(h) - As used in this section, the term "explosive" means "destructive device" as described in Section 921 of Title 18 of the United States Code.

-States Code.
 If student possessed, sold, or otherwise furnished a firearm, please refer to CA Ed.
 Code 48915(c)(1)